brooklynrail/brooklynrail-platform/content/events/2023/04/aliza-nisenbaum-queens-lindo-y-querido.md

 ---
 title: "Aliza Nisenbaum: Queens, Lindo y Querido"
-deck: Featuring Nisenbaum and Rail host to be announced
+deck: Featuring Nisenbaum and Rail host to be announced, with Stephanie Adams-Santos
-summary: "Artist Aliza Nisenbaum joins Rail host for a conversation.
-We conclude with a poetry reading. "
+summary: Artist Aliza Nisenbaum joins Rail host for a conversation.
+We conclude with a poetry reading by Stephanie Adams-Santos.
 people: []
+poets:
+  - person: stephanie-adams-santos
 date: 2023-05-02T13:00:00-0500
 end_date: 2023-05-02T14:30:00-0500
 series: 801